 - In the 1990s and early 2000s, multiple baseball stars used performance-enhancing drugs such as steroids in order to boost their statistics.
 For example, Mark McGwire (1998) and later Barry Bonds (2001) broke the season records for most home runs.
 It was an open secret that at least some of these high-performing athletes were utilizing banned chemical assistance to perform their feats, and while no one was exactly shouting "yay steroids!" in public, the audience' acceptance of their use and cheers of approval for their users amounted to a tacit endorsement.
 By January 2004, the MLB set rules to suspend players if they tested positive for PEDs.
 Originally a player would be suspended for up to a whole year after four offenses, but the rule was quickly changed to a lifetime ban after three offenses.
 In his 2005 autobiography Juiced, former MLB star Jose Canseco admitted to using PEDs, and accused several other players of taking drugs.
 As a result, many of the 90s' top power hitters, and a few pitchers such as Roger Clemens, saw their chances at the Hall of Fame plummet instantly.
 Most of these players had long since retired, and only a few lasted more than a year on the Hall of Fame ballots.
 These days, the era of rampant steroid use in baseball is considered an Old Shame by most players and fans, and few will admit to having been okay with their widespread use in the sport.

 - Cyclist Lance Armstrong is, perhaps, the biggest and most tragic example of an athlete falling from grace in the 21st century.
 He was an American sporting hero at the Turn of the Millennium, having not only won seven Tour de France titles, but having done so after beating testicular cancer.
 He used his profile to establish a highly successful charity dedicated to curing cancer, the Lance Armstrong Foundation, whose Live Strong yellow rubber bracelets became a ubiquitous fashion item mid-decade.
 However, it had long been rumored that Armstrong's cycling success was a bit less than squeaky-clean, and that he had been doping his way to the top.
-When those rumors were confirmed in 2012, Armstrong was forced to step down from the foundation bearing his name, and the International Cycling Union (the governing body for the sport) stripped him of his seven Tour de France titles.note Now, while he still has his supporters due to his charity work, a lot of people view him as an embarrassment to the sport and a lousy person as well, considering he sued people for defamation and won despite their doping claims eventually being revealed as the truth.
+When those rumors were confirmed in 2012, Armstrong was forced to step down from the foundation bearing his name, and the International Cycling Union (the governing body for the sport) stripped him of his seven Tour de France titles.note Now, while he still has his supporters due to his charity work, a lot of people view him as an embarrassment to the sport as well as an utter scumbag, considering he sued people for defamation and won despite their doping claims eventually being revealed as the truth.
 A common joke was that the Live Strong bracelets should now read "Lie Strong".

 - Dane Cook was one of the most popular stand-up comedians circa 2005, particularly among high school and college students (he was notably one of the first entertainers to use MySpace to build up a huge fanbase).
 By 2005/06, he had gained over 2 million MySpace friends, and his CD Retaliation went double-platinum and became the best-selling comedy album in over 30 years.
 Then came the severe Hype Backlash from critics who were not amused by his comedic style (consisting primarily of observational humor and telling long-winded anecdotes) as well as hate coming from within the stand-up community, with numerous accusations of plagiarism and joke theft (most notably of Louis C.K.).
 As Cook's fanbase outgrew him, many joined the ranks of his Hatedom, until he was seen as the poster child for dumb college humor aimed at audiences that don't know any better and few would admit to having been fans in the first place.